 - Collect prescribed fees for licenses.

-License Clerks with little to no experience tend to make between $23420 and $28680 while the more experienced ones make over $45150 per year.
+License Clerks with little to no experience tend to make between $25150 and $30660 while the more experienced ones can earn over $48560 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A License Clerk is to move to a higher paying state like NY.
-Right now, the highest paying states for License Clerks are NY, NJ, AK, CT and RI.
+One of the easiest ways to increase your salary as a License Clerk is to move to a higher paying state like NY.
+Right now, the highest paying states for License Clerks are NY, AK, CA, CT and WA.

-3 other factors that can increase your salary as A License Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a License Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other License Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other License Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.